 Diana Dahlan (Umie Aida), a popular singer who also claims to be a dukun (shaman) is sentenced to hang for the murder of a prominent businessman.
 She’s unconcerned by her fate, more concerned with her appearance.
 The film flashes back and we meet Karim (Faizal Hussein) a lawyer searching for his missing daughter Nadia (Elyana).

 He hopes to get help from a friend on the police force but instead finds himself agreeing to represent Diana.
 As he digs into the case he finds himself caught between his religion and black magic.
 He also discovers his client may be connected to the fate of his daughter.

 Structured as much as a legal thriller as it is a horror film DUKUN is a fascinating film that held my interest despite giving away much of the ending at the start.
 In some ways reminiscent of Peter Weir’s THE LAST WAVE with its story of a man of law and reason forced to confront ancient mysticism while defending a client.
 Both also share the realization that all involved may be part of something much bigger than mere human affairs.

 There’s been lots of speculation that was what got the film shelved as Malaysia is a very religious country.
 But it’s more likely the fear of lawsuits from families of those involved in the Mona Fandey case.
 That trial was so sensational it led to the abolition of juries in Malaysian trials.
 Not being familiar with the case didn’t really hurt my understanding or enjoyment of the film, but I’m sure it added to them for local viewers.

-Making its international debut this year’s New York Asian Film Festival DUKUN is a tale of horrors both supernatural and the all too human ones of greed for both money and power.
-All set in a society both very different and very similar to our own.
+Making its international debut at this year’s New York Asian Film Festival DUKUN is a tale of horrors both supernatural and the all too human ones of greed for both money and power.
+All set in a society that is both very different and very similar to our own.